 What's That Bump on the Roof of My Dog's Mouth?

 Did you happen to notice a bump on the roof your dog's mouth?
 If so, you may already be in panic mode wondering if it's cancer or some other terrible malady.
-You likely have never noticed this bump before, until your dog was lying with his head on your lap and did a big, wide-opened mouth yawn that showed you the whole anatomy of the roof of his mouth, along with this new mysterious lump.
-You may therefore rush to your vet wondering what it is and feel nervous about it as you may have heard how lumps and bumps in a dog's mouth can turn out having a bad prognosis in some cases.
+You likely have never noticed this bump before, until your dog was lying with his head on your lap and did a big, wide, open mouth yawn.
+You may, therefore, rush to your vet wondering what it is and feel nervous about it as you may have heard how lumps and bumps in a dog's mouth can turn out having a bad prognosis in some cases.

 This bump, as many other body parts, has a precise function.
 In the middle of it, there's a hole that leads to a duct that communicates with the dog's Jacobson organ (also known as vomeronasal organ).
 The Jacobson organ connects to the dog's amygdala, an important part of the brain that plays a big role in emotional reactions.
 So when you put all these puzzle pieces together you can get a clear picture of how the incisive papilla allows dogs to emotionally respond to molecules such as pheromones which travel up the incisive duct.